-Very little is more exciting for homeowners than envisioning what your new room or rooms will look like after your carefully selected flooring is picked out and installed.
+Very little is more exciting for homeowners than envisioning what the room or rooms in their house will look like after new flooring has been picked out and installed.
 Anticipation only grows with every day closer to the installation date!
 Whether you have professional installers to handle the job or plan to do the installation yourself, proper preparation will help ensure beautiful finished results.
-Here are some flooring-specific tips for how to prepare your home for installation:
+Here are some flooring-specific tips on how to prepare your home for installation:

 Wait, back up.
-While you are still at your flooring retailer, it is always a good idea to ask if they have professional carpet installers on staff.
-And if not, ask them for recommendations about independent installers in your local vicinity.
+While you are still at your flooring retailer, it is always a good idea to ask if they have professional flooring installers on staff.
+And if not, ask them for recommendations on independent installers in your local vicinity.
 In many cases, your retailer can help with the details of arranging the installation.
-Ask about additional fees, any carpet installation costs for services such as old flooring removal and disposal as well as moving larger furniture pieces.
+Be sure to ask about additional fees and any installation costs for services such as old flooring removal and disposal as well as moving larger furniture pieces.
 Okay, got those answers?
 Time to prepare your home for the big day!

-You certainly don’t want to cut corners when preparing for your new flooring to be installed.
-If anything, you will need to pay attention to detail beforehand.
-In addition to moving furniture, you will need to remove all breakable items such as vases, lamps, collectibles and heirlooms.
+Preparing for Flooring Installation: You certainly don’t want to cut corners when preparing for your new flooring to be installed.
+If anything, you will need to pay extra attention to detail beforehand.
+In addition to moving furniture, you will need to remove all fragile items such as vases, lamps, collectibles and heirlooms.
 Detach and store wiring from TVs, speaker sound systems and computers as well as clear all desktops, tabletops, bookshelves, tops of dressers and closet floors.
 It’s also a good idea to remove all sheets, blankets and bedspreads from beds.
 Lastly, vacuum the old carpet or clean hard surface flooring thoroughly before your installers arrive.
-This will minimize the airborne dust and particles.
+This will minimize airborne dust and particles.

-If you’re installing hardwood, laminate or vinyl flooring, you will need to plan for the flooring to be delivered to your home 48hr in advance so the floors can acclimate to the space.
-Following the temperature and humidity guidelines recommended for your hard surface flooring will improve results.
+If you’re installing hardwood, laminate or vinyl flooring, you will need to plan for the flooring to be delivered to your home 48 hours in advance so the floors can acclimate to the space.
+Follow the temperature and humidity guidelines recommended for your hard surface flooring as well to ensure the best results.

 When it comes to the actual installation, it’s worth the investment to hire a qualified installation expert.
 Here are a few things you can expect them to take care of for you.